What It's Like to be a Parent in Medical School

 What is the biggest challenge you’ve encountered while being a parent in medical school?

-What advice would you give to aspiring doctors who are parents or plan to start a family while in medical school or residency?
+What advice would you give to aspiring doctors who are parents or plan to start a family while in medical school?

 Follow the AAMC